Marta Carissimi

-Marta Carissimi (born 3 May 1987) is an Italian football midfielder, currently playing in Serie A for A.C.
-Milan Women.
+Marta Carissimi (born 3 May 1987) is an Italian football midfielder, who played in Serie A for AC Milan Women.

 Club career

 She previously played for ACF Torino, CF Bardolino (now AGSM Verona), Inter Milan and Stjarnan (of Iceland).
 With Bardolino / Verona she has also played the UEFA Champions League.

-In 2018 she moved to newly formed A.C.
-Milan Women.
+In 2018 she moved to newly formed AC Milan Women.

 International career

 She has been a member of the Italian national team since 2007, playing the 2009 European Championship.

+Carissimi was called up to the Italy squad for the UEFA Women's Euro 2017.